jayrambhia/jayrambhia.github.com/_posts/2018-07-23-android-redux-intro.markdown

 object ClearSearch: Action
-data class Search(val query: String): Action data class LoadSearchResult(val movies: List<Movie>): Action
+data class Search(val query: String): Action data class (val movies: List<Movie>): Action
 {% endhighlight %}

  - `ClearSearch` : This action describes that the query and search results should be cleared.
  - `Search` : This action describes that a search should be made based on the given query.
- - `LoadSearchResult` : This action describes that search result should be loaded to the state.
+ - `SearchResultLoaded` : This action describes that search result should be loaded to the state.

 So each of these actions will transform the state to a new one.